Skip to content

 The Indian institutional landscape has CFSL Chandigarh, Hyderabad and Pune at the top tier, NDTL Delhi for WADA-accredited anti-doping, AIIMS Forensic Medicine for medico-legal toxicology, FSL Madhuban, FSL Kalina, and the state SFSLs in Lucknow, Bhopal, Kolkata, Bengaluru and Thiruvananthapuram, all running LC-MS/MS DOA panels.
 NDPS Act 1985 prosecutions, particularly Section 21 for trafficking and Section 27A for financing, drive much of the casework.

-A post-mortem toxicology report on a tricyclic antidepressant is interpretive as much as analytical.
+Interpreting a post-mortem tricyclic antidepressant result requires analytical precision and contextual judgement in equal measure.
 Amitriptyline, nortriptyline, imipramine and the other lipophilic basic drugs in the alkaline fraction undergo post-mortem redistribution.
 After death the equilibrium between drug bound in organ stores (liver, lung, myocardium) and drug free in blood breaks down.
 The bound drug leaches out and concentrates in the central blood compartment.
 A blood sample drawn from the heart cavity at autopsy can read two to ten times higher than a peripheral femoral blood sample from the same body.

 The correction is to draw both.
 The Indian standard autopsy protocol for a suspected drug overdose specifies cardiac and peripheral (femoral vein) blood as separate aliquots.
 The toxicologist reports both and the cardiac-to-peripheral ratio.
 A ratio close to 1.0 indicates minimal redistribution.
 A ratio of 3 to 10 indicates substantial redistribution and the peripheral value is used for cause-of-death interpretation.
 Amitriptyline is the textbook example, with reported cardiac-to-peripheral ratios up to 8 to 10.
 Methadone and propoxyphene also redistribute heavily.